postmatic/epoch/readme.txt

 = 1.0.5 =

+A great group effort with seriously nice contributions from @ronalfy and @cklosowski.
+There is still more to be done!
+[Want to help out?](https://github.com/postmatic/epoch/labels/help%20wanted)

 - Comments which are being held for moderation are now visible to the user even after the page has refreshed.
+- Comments which are being held for moderation are visible to the post author/admin on the front end.
+Front-end moderation coming next!
 - Epoch more persistenly remembers users name, email, and website.
+- Cleaner styling of all form fields in all views.
+Everything in its right place.
+- Pingbacks and trackbacks are now hidden by default.
+There is an option if you'd like them back on.
+- Comment permalinks now work in all browsers on all themes, in all Epoch modes.
+Nice.
+- Updates to the French translation.
+- Oooh a new German translation.

 = 1.0.4 =